These Luxury Air Travel Options Take First Class to a Whole New Level

 As an added benefit, Avis worked with Porsche to create route suggestions with precise timings so you can plan your ideal route and transit time back to the airport.

 At the Maldives private Island, Voavah, you're able to have an entire island to yourself.
 From cruises to spas, here's everything you can do.

 Luxurious Bathrooms with Emirates Airlines

-Each first class passenger can shower once per flight by booking a reservation with one of the shower attendants.
-And, if you’re on your honeymoon or enjoying any type of special romantic holiday, note the shower suite sign that reads: “Max.
-2 occupants in shower.”
+Each first-class passenger can shower once per flight by booking a reservation with one of the shower attendants.
+And, if you’re on your honeymoon or enjoying any type of special romantic holiday, note the shower suite sign that reads: “Max. two occupants in shower.”